fabianroy/Python-Virtual-Hand-Mouse/README.md

 3. Select the Python interpreter.
 4. Then download 4 packages : mediapipe, pyautogui, opencv-python & protobuf 3.20.0 or  lower version of it.
 5. Then write the code for the programme.
 (You can see the "main.py" file in this repository to see the code.
-6. Run the code and have fun!!
+6. The last step.
+Run the code and have fun!!